penn-hui/OfftargetPredict/ReadMe.txt

      cd python
      python OfftargetPredict.py AGGCACCGAGCTGTATGGTGTGG 2 example_input_files/offline_input.txt

-(please pay attention on the path character ‘/’ on linux os and ‘\’ on windows os)
+(please pay attention on the path character â€˜/â€™ on linux os and â€˜\â€™ on windows os)

 Then, you can find the .csv file in the folder: python/predicted_results/ predict_results.csv More details about how to run the python codes can be found in the ReadMe.txt file under the python folder